My company is interested in joining the Lead REACH Consortium. How can we obtain information on the application process and the costs involved?

 Is the use of lead metal subject to REACH Authorisation?

-Currently, no. The Swedish Chemicals Agency (KemI) has proposed the Candidate Listing of lead metal as a Substance of Very High Concern (SVHC).
-If Candidate Listed, the European Chemicals Agency could recommend lead metal for inclusion in REACH Annex XIV.
-If Member States and the European Commission then agree, REACH Annex XIV would be amended; a transitional period (in the region of 2-5 years) could be reasonably expected before the use of lead metal required Authorisation.
+Currently, no. Following a proposal by the Swedish Chemicals Agency (KemI), lead metal was included in the Candidate List of Substances of Very High Concern (SVHC) for Authorisation on 27 June 2018.
+Now that Pb metal is Candidate Listed, the European Chemicals Agency could recommend lead metal for inclusion in REACH Annex XIV as early as late 2019.
+If Member States and the European Commission then agree, REACH Annex XIV would be amended; a transitional period would then apply before the use of lead metal in the EU on its own or in mixtures (subject to certain concentration thresholds) required Authorisation.
+The transition period could reasonably be in the region of 2-5 years.

-The Lead REACH Consortium has published a set of Frequently Asked Questions on the potential Candidate Listing of lead metal, its impacts, and subsequent steps towards Authorisation.
+The Lead REACH Consortium has published an updated set of Frequently Asked Questions on the Candidate Listing of lead metal, its impacts, and subsequent steps towards Authorisation.